shekhargulati/frp-xke/README.md

 7. The difference between Observable and Stream is that in Observable you do not have to ask for values in the stream they are delivered asynchronously.

-8. Spreadhseet is mother of all reactive programming -- you change a value and all the related cells change
+8. Spreadsheet is mother of all reactive programming -- you change a value and all the related cells change

 9. Cold vs hot observables